EMAIL ACCOUNTS

 Contractors may occasionally be issued an email account.
 Contractors issued an email address are expected to follow this and all other SFCC policies and procedures.
 Contractor email accounts must be requested by the Department sponsoring the contractor.
 The request requires the approval of the appropriate VP or Executive Director.
 Contractor accounts will only be active for three months at a time.
 When the account expires the departments must complete the request again.

-Email accounts are provided for official SFCC business.
-All users of SFCC email are expected to check and respond to email regularly.
+SFCC email accounts are provided solely for official SFCC business.
+All users are required to check their SFCC email regularly and respond to official communications in a timely manner.

 ACCESSING EMAIL FROM AN SFCC OWNED DEVICE